connor11528/task-app-backend/README.md

 - We're using Mailgun because Mandrill is too expensive for what we need right now.
 No sense paying more than we have to for the same thing!

+- You'll need to [add a domain](https://app.mailgun.com/app/domains/new) to your mailgun account.

 - If so inclined you can generate a super secure secret key using: `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`